unique-name/dotconfigs/README.md

 # dotconfigs
-Source control of configuration and installation of packages for PC runs Ubuntu OS. \
+Source control of configuration and installation of packages for PC runs Linux. \
 It concentrates common config files in one place and populates them to appropriate places in file system. \
 Most of configurations and installations aims to SW development.